sunilkumar-js/Lunar-Landing/README.md

 ### Moderately trained Model ( After 400 episodes of training )
 <img src="/images/intermediate.gif" width="400" height="250"/>
 We observe now that spaceraft has learnt how to balance itself against freefall.
-However it is still learning how to make its way to target pad.
+However it is still learning how to make its way towards target pad.